mongodb/chatbot/mongodb-corp/dotcom/legal/terms-of-use.md

 Please read these Terms carefully before using this website.
 By using this website you have accepted these Terms of Use.
 If you do not accept these Terms of Use, do not use the website.
 MongoDB, Inc. ("MongoDB") may modify all or any part of these Terms of Use from time to time without notice to you; you should check back often so you are aware of your current rights and responsibilities.
 Your continued use of this website after changes to the Terms of Use have been published constitutes your binding acceptance of the updated Terms of Use.
 If at any time the Terms of Use are no longer acceptable to you, you should immediately cease all use of this website.

-... full terms available on the MongoDB website ...
+You can read the full terms of use on the MongoDB website.